kaanaksit/odak/README.md

 We prepared a [documentation](https://kaanaksit.com/odak/) on usage and much more.
 Absolute beginners can [learn light, computation, and odak with our Computational Light course.](https://kaanaksit.com/odak/course)

-Here is a simple example of `raytracing` with odak:
+Here is a simple example of `raytracing` with odak, and there is also more [here](https://www.kaanaksit.com/odak/course/geometric_optics/):

 ```python
 import odak